 Apart from protecting homes and property against damage or theft, a homeowners insurance policy covers personal liability for hurting others.
 So, if you're a dog bite victim on private property, you can get monetary damages for your hurt.
 If the pet owner doesn't have any insurance, you may institute a dog bite lawsuit against them.
-In either case, you'll need a personal injury lawyer to help you fight for justice.
+In either case, a personal injury lawyer may be able to help you fight for justice.

 That's because the homeowner's insurance company wouldn't offer you compensatory damages merely for making a claim.
 You must support your claims with crucial evidence to receive any award of damages.
-In dog bite lawsuits, your dog bite attorney must provide superior arguments to the legal defenses the homeowner's dog bite lawyer puts up.
+In dog bite lawsuits, you must provide superior arguments to the legal defenses the homeowner's lawyer puts up.

 So, it is not in every case that injury victims get monetary damages for animal attacks.
 As such, you must assess your dog bite claim and chances of potential damages before attempting a lawsuit.
 If you don't, you may end up wasting your finances on a lawsuit without any reward.
-We'll show you when it's the right time to take legal action for your dog bite injuries in this article.
+We'll try to help you figure out the right time to take legal action for your dog bite injuries in this article.

 Understanding Ohio's Dog Bite Laws

-According to a report, more than 4.5 million people are bitten by dogs each year in the United States.
+According to a Dog Bite Prevention report, more than 4.5 million people are bitten by dogs each year in the United States.
 Furthermore, the majority of dog bite victims are children.
 As such, there's the need for dog bite laws to regulate the activities of dogs and their owners in America.

 To that end, Columbus, Ohio State has the following dog bite laws: